quantike/gulog/README.md

 - This example uses the `aws-sdk-s3` crate to communicate with MinIO.
 The SDK is compatible with MinIO as it implements the S3 API.
 - Ensure your MinIO instance is up and running before executing the code.

+## Upcoming Work
+- Timestamps: because we use ULID, there is a host of timestamp-related optimizations we can do (windows, closest-to, before, after).
+-

 ## License
 This project is licensed under the MIT License.

 ## Contributions
 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve the project.
+I think the biggest places to improve are:
+- Last record retrieval
+- Batch append
+- Batch read
+- Conditional writes (newish S3 feature, also available in MinIO)

 ## Acknowledgments
+- [Building a distributed log using S3 (under 150 lines of Go)](https://avi.im/blag/2024/s3-log/) for providing an easy to understand, digestible intro to disaggregated storage concepts.
+Go subscribe to their blog.
+- [s3-log](https://avi.im/blag/2024/s3-log/) for providing a nice go implementation.
-- [MinIO](https://min.io/) for providing a high-performance object storage system.
+- [MinIO](https://min.io/) for providing a high-performance object storage system that let's me run it locally and emulate S3 for free.
-- [ULID](https://github.com/ulid/spec) for generating unique identifiers.
-- [Rust](https://www.rust-lang.org/) community for making this project possible.